sebastinez/cripto-converter-cli/README.md

 The cripto/blockchain universe is deep and unknown for people new to it. **duh!**

-So to lighten it up a notch, and use myself as a reference tool I build this page wich should contain all the important needs a Blockchain / Dapp programmer can have..
+So to lighten it up a notch, and use myself as a reference tool I build this Node CLI App wich should contain all the important needs a Blockchain / Dapp programmer can have..
 Regarding types conversion.

 <a name="installation"></a>